Census Project Director/Coordinator: Alisa Schulman-Janiger

 *Please send photos/sighting data to: [email protected]; I will match images to our Photo-ID catalog, notify you with results

-PREVIOUS SEASONS - OTHER SPECIES SIGHTED: sperm whale, pilot whale, northern right whale dolphin, beaked whale, Steller sea lion, northern elephant seal, and southern sea otter.
+PREVIOUS SEASONS – OTHER SPECIES SIGHTED: sperm whale, false killer whale, pilot whale, northern right whale dolphin, beaked whale, Dall’s porpoise, Steller sea lion, northern elephant seal, and southern sea otter.

-SPECIAL THANKS: To anchor Joyce Daniels for daily updates and graphs, and Dave Janiger for computer entries.
+*SPECIAL THANKS: to anchor Joyce Daniels (generating daily updates and graphs), and Dave Janiger (digitizing data entries)*.

 JOIN US!
-Contact Alisa Schulman-Janiger at: firstname.lastname@example.org.
-No experience necessary: on-site training in November and December.
-Highly recommended: attend the Whalewatch Training Class at Cabrillo Marine Aquarium (CMA) [(310) 548-7562 (548-7770); www.cabrilloaq.org], co-sponsored by CMA and ACS/LA (www.acs-la.org).
-On Tuesday nights, October-March, volunteers are trained to become Whalewatch boat guides and classroom lecturers.
-ACS/LA offers free lectures from invited specialists the last Tuesday of each month at the Cabrillo Marine Aquarium, and all day whalewatching trips: gray whales off Santa Catalina Island in March; humpback and blue whales in the Santa Barbara Channel - summertime (www.acs-la.org).
+Contact Alisa Schulman-Janiger at: [email protected].
+No experience necessary: on-site training in December.
+Highly recommended: attend Cabrillo Whalewatch Training Class at Cabrillo Marine Aquarium (CMA) [(310) 548-7562 (548-7770); www.cabrilloaq.org], co-sponsored by CMA and ACS/LA (www.acs-la.org).
+On Tuesday nights, October-March, volunteers are trained to become whale watch naturalists and classroom lecturers.
+ACS/LA offers free lectures from invited specialists the last Tuesday of each month at the Cabrillo Marine Aquarium, and all day whale watching trips: gray whales off Santa Catalina Island in March; humpback and blue whales in the Santa Barbara Channel – summertime (www.acs-la.org).

 *Please contact Census Project Director for permission to cite this copyright-protected data in publications: [email protected].